Published on March 16, 2020 – Last Updated on May 11, 2022

 Stress affects all of us.
-Most of the time the stress we feel is normal.
-Some of us live with stress every day.
-Stress is bad for your physical and mental health.
+Most of the time, the stress we feel is every day.
+Unfortunately, some of us live with stress every day.
+Stress is terrible for your physical and mental health.
 Meditation is a healthy way to relieve stress and create positive outcomes.

 Numerous studies have established a link between meditation and stress reduction.

 Stress is the body’s response to anything that challenges our comfort zone.
-It is important for us to recognize when we are facing a situation that triggers our stress because if we ignore those feelings, they can manifest as physical or mental health problems.
+Therefore, we need to recognize when we face a situation that triggers our stress because if we ignore those feelings, they can manifest as physical or mental health problems.

 Meditation introduces mindfulness, a practice that allows us to be more present in the moment and aware of what is going on around us.

 Mindfulness meditation programs have been shown to reduce stress, anxiety, and depression.
-The results from numerous studies suggest mindfulness can help manage negative emotions such as anger, regret, guilt, and confusion.
+In addition, the results from numerous studies suggest mindfulness can help manage negative emotions such as anger, regret, guilt, and confusion.

 The body releases cortisol when we are under stress.
 Cortisol is a necessary part of our survival and adaptive response system because it activates us to respond quickly when we experience fear or anger.
-When cortisol levels remain high over time, it can become toxic and has long-term effects on health and well-being.
+However, when cortisol levels remain high over time, they can become toxic and has long-term effects on health and well-being.

 Overview of Stress